-The Public Hearing of Robert Berra 4120 Sandy Spring Road, Burtownsville MD 20866 regarding property located at 4009 Bonnie Banks Road, Seneca Falls, NY 13148, Town of Fayette, Tax Map 22-1-12.38 regarding a Site Plan Review.
-The Berras' would like to install a new modular Cape House with a basement.
+The Public Hearing of Robert Berra of 301 Sandy Spring Road, Burtownsville, MD 20866 for a Site Plan Review for 4009 Bonnie Banks, Seneca Falls, NY 13148, Town of Fayette, Tax Map 22-1-12.38 to build a new modular cape style home with basement.

 The hearings are to be conducted by the Town of Fayette Planning Board.
 Any and all interested parties are welcome to attend.
 Any questions, comments, concerns will be heard at this time; If not able to attend please contact Chairman Tidball or the secretary.

 By order of the Town of Fayette Planning Board – Katherine “Katie” Nelson Town of Fayette Planning Board Secretary.

 The Town of Fayette is in the center of the Central Finger Lakes.
 It stretches between Seneca and Cayuga Lakes, and is bordered at the north by the Seneca-Cayuga Canal.The Town of Fayette is on the western border of the county and is southeast of Geneva, New York.
 Seneca was part of the Central New York Military Tract and was first settled around 1790.
 The town was established from part of the Town of Romulus in 1800 as the “Town of Washington” but adopted the current name in 1803.